Living Locally: Neighbourhood BBQ

 Come explore the stories woven into Mirrabooka Town Square!

-Men's and Women's Shed allow members of the communiy to take part in woodwork projects, socialise with others and raise awareness of health issues in a safe, friendly environment.
+Men's Shed allows members of the communiy to take part in woodwork projects, socialise with others and raise awareness of health issues in a safe, friendly environment.

 Members craft various items from recycled or donated timber, using woodworking machines, power and hand tools.
 Funds raised through the sale of these items are invested back into the Shed to ensure that the facility remains a vibrant and valuable space for its members.